 Growing up, my family didn’t express love much, I mean, I know we loved/love each other but we just didn’t show it through affirmation, physical touch or receiving gifts.
 We did try spending quality time together.
-The one language of love we used was Acts of Service 🙂 It was a little twisted though since we helped each other out with the promise that the person that got helped would be the one to help next time.
+The one language of love we used was Acts of Service 🙂 It was a little twisted though since we helped each other out with the promise that the person that got help would be the one to help next time.
 And we would remind each other, “Remember that I did the dishes for you yesterday, it’s your turn to do them today”.
-My brother would even write down what he did so he didn’t forget.
+My brother would even write down what he did to make sure he won’t forget 🙂

-Fortunately this should not be the case when it comes to expressing our love for others.
-As couples, we should not serve one another in the hope of getting the favor returned.
+As couples, we should not serve each other in the hope of getting the favor returned.
 Instead, we should do so sacrificially with a joyful heart!
 Knowing that you’re not doing it for yourself but for the person you love.
-We tend to love others the way that we want to be loved, but the trick is to love others the way that they most feel loved.
+Loving them the way that they most feel loved.

 Let’s take a look at the love languages one by one:

 Words of Affirmation

 If this is your love language, then you feel loved when your spouse uses words of praise or compliments you.
 Your heart skips a beat when they say they love you; or that you’re the most beautiful creature they’ve ever seen.

 This is my daily struggle right here.
 The beautiful thing is that we can learn to use words of affirmation.
 Especially if this is our spouse’s love language.
 I’ve come to learn so much about this language through my husband.
 I’ve learnt how to affirm people through my words.
 I’ve learnt how to use words that build them up instead of destroying them.